4 Hard Lessons Learned From the United PR Meltdown

 The CEO Needs to be Totally Engaged in the Communications Process

-When I’m doing my keynote presentation Surviving a Social Media Meltdown I normally ask my audience two questions – Who has a social media policy and a communications policy?
+When I’m doing my keynote presentation on social media meltdowns, I normally ask my audience two questions – Who has a social media policy and a communications policy?
 I explain why both are needed.

 After showing examples of what can, and has gone wrong, I then ask the same business leaders one more question – Are you ready if something bad would happen to your company?
 It’s rare that more than just a few claim they are well prepared.
 It’s scary.

 Most corporate leaders are doing things to build their business.
 They’re focused on strategic planning, and overseeing sales and marketing, business development, human resource issues and delivering a quality product or service.
 They simply don’t spend much time making sure they and their company are prepared for a social media meltdown.
 Why spend time on that if it may never happen to us?
 We need to spend our time on things that matter today, seems to be the philosophy.

 The chances of a pr nightmare occurring are higher than ever.
 Perhaps not to the extent of what happened to United Airlines, but what about a Facebook post from a complaining customer going viral, or video from an embarrassing workplace incident ending up on YouTube?